Where next for client comms?

 Firms may need to take a step back and re-examine their mission and purpose and nail down their place in the world to inform every campaign and brand touchpoint.

-This brand DNA is a precious commodity.
+Of course, this brand DNA is a precious commodity.
 Identifying and articulating it could help firms move forward with a brand that’s more fit for purpose for what is likely to be a very different future.

 People and businesses want to know how their peers are responding to uncertain times.